pingcap/docs-tidb-operator/en/feature-gates.md

 - Typically have undergone thorough testing.
 - Recommended to enable in all newly created clusters.
-- Usually support enabling or disabling on existing clusters, but might require restarting related components.
+- Usually support enabling or disabling in existing clusters, but might require restarting related components.

 ### GA